 Eventually, the Prophet pardoned him and let him go back to his people safe.

-Two main lessons can be learned from these attempts and the Prophet’s reactions thereto:
+Two main lessons can be learned from these attempts and the Prophet’s reactions to them.

-Secondly, a message to the Muslim ummah that Muslims should not despair or be sad as Allah is with them against all odds.
-The One Who protected His Messenger from killing is the One Who preserved His Message from alteration and would prevent the Prophet’s ummah of being uprooted up till the end of days.
+Secondl a message to the Muslim ummah that Muslims should not despair or be sad as Allah is with them against all odds.
+The One Who protected His Messenger from being murdered is the One Who preserved His Message from alteration and would prevent the Prophet’s ummah of being uprooted until the end of days.